 ☑ Organize and encourage them to join company social activities and gatherings;

-☑ Recommend for new employee to connect with company social media accounts.
+☑ Recommend for new joiner to connect with company social media accounts.

 As the first year is the most critical in ensuring employee retention, here are a few key elements we recommend to implement:

-☑ Request for new employee to complete a company onboarding survey;
+☑ Invite for new joiner to complete an onboarding survey;

 ☑ Conduct a progress review;